Shatabdi2621/WeatherAPI---C-Project/README.md

 # WeatherAPI---CSharpProject Primary Codebase
-Example to create simple C Sharp project in local Windows System and deploy over the internet.
-Here for reference, we are creating a simple Weather App based on C Sharp API services.
+Example to use in-built Web-API based on weather by Dotnet using weather API.
+Following are the steps to create project.
 ## Get Started
 1. Create a repository on GitHub and clone it into your local system.
 2. Move inside the directory.